athertahir/python-machine-learning-by-example/Lab Guides/Chapter07/Episode_6.md

  is also called **logarithmic loss**, or simply **log loss****.**

 ##### Run Notebook
-The Notebook opens in a new browser window.
-You can create a new notebook or open a local one.
-Check out the local folder `work/Chapter07` for several sample notebooks.
-Open and run `.ipynb` in the `work` folder.

-You can open the Jupyter Notebook at `<host-ip>:<port>/notebooks/work/Chapter07/logistic_function.ipynb`
+Open and run Jupyter Notebook `logistic_function.ipynb`

 Training on large datasets with online learning
 -----------------------------------------------